Who We Are

-In addition, the states are facing a near perfect financial storm of their own.
-As our page, The States, demonstrates, almost all state governments are expecting large drops in revenues for the next few years and nearly all will reduce or have reduced their Medicaid spending in one form or another.
-Therefore, neither the federal government through our Medicare program, nor the states through their assorted Medicaid programs will be able to maintain access to care for their citizens, pay for all needed medical services, and continue to reimburse health care providers at current levels within our current system.
-Reform is inevitable and needed, and we maintain that physicians, due to their training, understanding of patient behavior, and intimate knowledge of the health care system are the group best positioned to lead reform efforts.
-Reforms by politicians who lack medical knowledge and often have agendas other than optimizing patient care may not lead to the best health care solutions for our country.
+In addition, the states are slowly recovering from a near perfect financial storm of their own.
+Almost all state governments have experienced large drops in revenues over the last few years, and nearly all continue to reduce their Medicaid spending in one way or another.
+Therefore, neither the federal government through our Medicare program, nor the states through their assorted Medicaid programs will be able to maintain access to care for our citizens, pay for all needed medical services, and continue to reimburse health care providers at current levels within our current system.
+Reform is inevitable and needed, and we maintain that a reformed system must better serve the needs of our patients--only patient centered reforms can improve both patient health and quality of care while controlling costs.

-We, as a society, hope to achieve the following: we intend to educate our colleagues on the financial crisis confronting our health care system; we plan to push for reforms that improve quality of patient care and expand the practice of patient centered care; we intend to advocate always for the patient as health care financing changes in the coming years, and we plan to celebrate the many joys and rewards of being an orthopedist, one of the best jobs on earth.
+We, as a society, share the following objectives: we intend to educate our colleagues on the necessity of health care reform; we will push for reforms that improve the quality of patient care and expand the practice of patient centered medicine; we will advocate always for the patient as health care financing changes, and we celebrate the many joys and rewards of being an orthopedist, one of the best jobs on earth.

 Our Mandate as American Citizens

 The conclusion to the 2009 Message to the Public from our Social Security and Medicare Trustees reads as follows: